HRT

 Some lucky people will have few or no side effects, and many find that side effects actually settle within a few days or weeks.
 However, if you’re still having side effects by the three-month mark, let your doctor know in case they can suggest other treatments.

-How can I reduce HRT side effects?
+How can you reduce HRT side effects?

 If you have side effects that are bothering you, there are a few different approaches you can take to improve them.